 Dacryocystorhinostomy overview

 A dacryocystorhinostomy (DCR) is a type of surgery that makes a new hole to enable the lacrimal sac to drain freely into the nose.
-This surgery is done when the tear duct which is responsible to drain the lacrimal sac gets blocked and prevents the drainage of tears away from the lacrimal sac.
-A patient that suffers from a blocked tear duct often has epiphora) excess tearing) or recurrent eye infection.
+This surgery is done when the tear duct, which is responsible for draining the lacrimal sac, gets blocked and prevents the drainage of tears away from the lacrimal sac.
+A patient that suffers from a blocked tear duct often has epiphora (excess tearing) or recurrent eye infection.
 It means that the tears spill out because they cannot drain from the eyes into the back of the nose.
 The patient may also experience inflamed and enlarged lacrimal sacs and infections and inflammation around the eyes.

 Causes of a blocked tear duct